mathewsanders/Tally-Walker/README.md

     /// - parameter id: the Id of the node to retrieve. func get(id: Id) -> StoreValue?

+    /// You should not need to call any of the following properties yourself.
+They are expected to be used
+    /// by `TallyBridge` as part of the process of loading a model from a store.

+    /// The type of sequence of the model that this store holds. var sequenceType: TallySequenceType { get }

+    /// The size of the ngram of the model that this store holds. var ngramType: NgramType { get }

+    /// Ids for children of the root node. var rootChildIds: [Id] { get }
 }
 ```

 If your model items can be safely transformed into a textual format without loss of information, extend your items to implement `NodeRepresentableWithTextType`.